eligosource/eventsourced/README.md

     received event OrderAccepted(Order(1,jelly beans,true,1234-5678-1234-5678))

 The example code is contained in [OrderExample.scala](https://github.com/eligosource/eventsourced/blob/master/src/test/scala/org/eligosource/eventsourced/example/OrderExample.scala) and can be executed with `sbt 'test:run-nobootcp org.eligosource.eventsourced.example.OrderExample'`.

+An advanced version of this example, using a [reliable request-reply channel](#reliable-request-reply-channel), is discussed in [Event sourcing and external service integration](http://krasserm.blogspot.com/2013/01/event-sourcing-and-external-service.html).

 ### State machines